-(a) In order to attain currency and be added to the IAC Approved List of Judges for the current contest year, each Judge must pass the current year IAC Revalidation and Currency (R&C) Exam with a minimum score of 80% and have been a grading Judge for thirty (30) flights within the previous calendar year in IAC sanctioned contests.
-Equally acceptable will be judging twenty-five (25) flights provided at least 5 flights were Advanced or Unlimited Free Programs.

-(b) If a judge did not serve as a grading judge for the number of flights prescribed in 2.6.3(a), but has attended an approved IAC "Advanced Aerobatic Judging" seminar, or the

-"recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous two (2) calendar years, currency may be retained by passing the current year IAC Revalidation and Currency (R&C) Exam.

-- (c) If a judge did not serve as a grading judge for the number of flights prescribed in 2.6.3(a) and has not attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous two (2) calendar years, currency may be retained by attending an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar and passing the current year IAC Revalidation and Currency (R&C) Exam. - (d) In addition, a National Judge will revert to a "Regional-N" Judge currency unless they have either: - (1) Attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous three (3) calendar years; or - (2) Performed as a Judge at the U.S. National Aerobatic Championships in the previous contest year.
+- (a) In order to attain currency and be added to the IAC Approved List of Judges for the current contest year, each Judge must pass the current year IAC Revalidation and Currency (R&C) Exam with a minimum score of 80% and have been a grading Judge for thirty (30) flights within the previous calendar year in IAC sanctioned contests.
+Equally acceptable will be judging twenty-five (25) flights provided at least 5 flights were Advanced or Unlimited Free Programs. - (b) If a judge did not serve as a grading judge for the number of flights prescribed in 2.6.3(a), but has attended an approved IAC "Advanced Aerobatic Judging" seminar, or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous two (2) calendar years, currency may be retained by passing the current year IAC Revalidation and Currency (R&C) Exam. - (c) If a judge did not serve as a grading judge for the number of flights prescribed in 2.6.3(a) and has not attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous two (2) calendar years, currency may be retained by attending an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar and passing the current year IAC Revalidation and Currency (R&C) Exam. - (d) In addition, a National Judge will revert to a "Regional-N" Judge currency unless they have either: - (1) Attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous three (3) calendar years; or - (2) Performed as a Judge at the U.S. National Aerobatic Championships in the previous contest year. - (e) A judge retains currency until the first issuance of the IAC Approved Judges List in the new year, as long as that judge's name was on the list of qualified judges as of December 31 of the previous year.